bytemomo/nautilus/docs/kraken/documentation.md

 and the target (ip:port).
 From that point on it's the module resposibility to handle everything from the connection logic to the testing logic.
-This gives a high level of independence for what can be done inside modules but also overload the developer of with more work.
+This gives a high level of independence for what can be done inside modules but also overload the developer with more work.

 ## Architecture